PreslavDrakov/PS_PreslavDrakov/README.md

-This is project with .NET Maui.
+This is Android project with .NET Maui.
 The project consists a login, home, about, contact and product pages.
 The login is implemented using APIs.
 The product page is used to make CRUD operations on SQLite database.